d3/d3-shape/README.md

 <a name="arc_innerRadius" href="#arc_innerRadius">#</a> <i>arc</i>.<b>innerRadius</b>([<i>radius</i>])

-If *radius* is specified, sets the inner radius to the specified function or constant.
+If *radius* is specified, sets the inner radius to the specified function or constant and returns this arc shape.
 If *radius* is not specified, returns the current inner radius accessor, which defaults to:

 ```js
 function innerRadius(d) {